PreciselyData/SpatialAnalytics/docs/getting-started/spatial-utilities.md

 # Spatial Utilities

-Latest version of the Spatial Utilities can be downloaded from the [release](https://github.com/PreciselyData/SpatialAnalytics/releases) section of the github repository
+Latest version of the Spatial Utilities can be downloaded from the [release](https://github.com/PreciselyData/SpatialAnalytics/releases) section of the github repository.

 ## Utilities